SrejonKhan/UnityMVC/README.md

 As name suggests, there is 3 main components in MVC.
 They are -
 #### Model
 Model represents an object that contains data.
 It contains no logic describing how to present or process data.
-It just contains data/
+It just contains data.
 #### View
 View is the representation of Model's data, aka User Interface.
 View knows how to access Model's data.
 #### Controller